jro31/jethro-codes/_articles/projects/blocks-falling.md

 Well... here's where all that starts to matter.

-What we're returning here, are the squares in our gameboard that we need to update in order to simulate adding the `J` block.
+What we're returning here, are the squares in our gameboard that we need to update in order to add the `J` block.

 So from the above code, in row `0` (the top/dead row), what we want to do is change square `4` (the fourth square from the left), from its initial value of